kesiev/rewtro/manual/getters.md

     <p><img src="images/getters-keyboard.png"></p>
 </div>

-The [special object](specialobjects.md) `keyboard` is used together with the `attribute` subgetter to get the `up`, `down`, `left`, and `right` keys and change the `B` sprite speed.
+The [special object](specialobjects.md) `keyboard` is used together with the `attribute` sub-getter to get the `up`, `down`, `left`, and `right` keys and change the `B` sprite speed.
 The number on the top left of the screen reveals what the `keyboard` keys are containing: there are numbers that go up when holding one button down and then go back to `0` when that button is released.

 #### Song row